sol/haskell-plugins/README.md

 the build tool that is used to build and test the Haskell package under development.

-This sections describes a crude way on how to overcome these limitations in the context of `stack`.
+This section describes a crude way on how to overcome these limitations in the context of `stack`.

 From a users perspective, we want to specify a custom formatter, and we want to